Pe Maung Tin: Distinguished career

 Pe Maung Tin became principal of University College, Rangoon University, in 1937.
 In 1939 he was elected president of the Burma Research Society.
 After the Second World War in 1946, he retired at age 58.
 He was however asked to serve as principal of the University of Adult Education in 1947.
 He then became chairman of the University Translation and Publication Advisory Board and professor emeritus of Pali the following year.
 He was re-elected president of the BRS in 1950, and awarded an honorary doctorate LL.
 D. by Rangoon University in 1952.

 In 1957-58 Pe Maung Tin visited the United States of America to lecture on Buddhism at the University of Chicago which awarded him an honorary doctorate.
 He was also invited to speak at Bucknell University, Pennsylvania.
-In May 1959 he attended the East Asia Christian Conference meeting in Kuala Lampur, and later went to China as a member of a cultural exchange delegation.
+In May 1959 he attended the East Asia Christian Conference meeting in Kuala Lumpur, and later went to China as a member of a cultural exchange delegation.

 From 1960 to 1964, Pe Maung Tin served as chairman of the Burma Historical Commission.
 He led the Burma Translation Society in compiling the Burmese Encyclopedia.
 In 1968 the BRS marked his 80th birthday with a special celebration.
 The Pali Text Society in 1972 requested him to become their editor for the 50 volume publication of the Atthakatha, the year before he died in 1973 at age 85.

 Many did not realize that he was a Christian and thought he was a former Buddhist monk because of his knowledge of Buddhism.
 He was a leader of the Christian Literature Society of the Burma Council of Churches.
 A popular story was that some of his students asked him to become a Buddhist because of his familiarity with the religion and the similarity of his thoughts with Buddhist philosophy.
 Pe Maung Tin reportedly told them that it had been a long time that he was a Christian, and at his age, he did not want to abandon his 'old wife' for a new one.